globulus/swift-property-wrappers/README.md

 ## Installation

-This component is distrubuted as a **Swift package**.
+This component is distributed as a **Swift package**.
 Just add this URL to your package list:

 ```text
 https://github.com/globulus/swift-property-wrappers